geekbeard/Raspberry-Pi-Heartbeat/README.md

 First version by: @beard

 ###Support or Contact###
-If you have any questions \ suggestions \ feedbacks: beard@geekbeard.com - we hope you send us a note!:)
+If you have any questions \ suggestions \ feedbacks: geekbearddev@gmail.com - we hope you send us a note!:)

-Also in case you want to join as a contributor - send a message to us. (project will go public once it has a clean code and comments for others to be able to contribute easily).
+Please feel free to fork and improve!